 Beautiful white sandy beaches with high cliffs and turquoise blue water.
 A temple with a fascinating view and lots of monkeys.
 This weekend I did a tour with the scooter to Bali’s southern peninsula.

-It is early in the morning when I start with three friends my first big trip on Bali.
+It is early in the morning when I start with three friends on my first big trip to Bali.

-From my Hotel in Denpasar I take the Sunset Road down to Jimbaran.
+From my Hotel in Denpasar, I take Sunset Road down to Jimbaran.
 It is a small fishing village with some tourist resorts and a nice beach.

-At the end of the street I find a very nice, secluded beach.
-It is surrounded by high cliffs and the water is turquoise blue.
+At the end of the street, I find a very nice, secluded beach.
+High cliffs surround it, and the water is turquoise blue.

-It is the first highlight on my tour.
+It is the first highlight of my tour.

 1. Balangan Beach

 Balangan is one of the most beautiful beaches of Bali.
 It is well known and visited by surfers from all over the World.
-The long stretch of white sand is flanked by rocky cliffs and there are some nice places to eat traditional food or have a cold drink.
+Rocky cliffs flank the long stretch of white sand, and there are some nice places to eat traditional food or have a cold drink.

 - Did you know that Bali has 4 abandoned airplanes?
 Click here for photos and directions.

-It is already late in the afternoon and I decide to stay one night here.
-On the beach there are a few very laid-back warungs which cost about 50.000 Rupiah per night.
-I decide to rent a four person bungalow together with three friends for 450.000 Indonesian Rupiah (about 35 Euros).
+It is already late in the afternoon, and I decide to stay one night here.
+On the beach, there are a few very laid-back warungs that cost about 50.000 Rupiah per night.
+I decide to rent a four-person bungalow together with three friends for 450.000 Indonesian Rupiah (about 35 Euros).

 2. Dreamland Beach